Educating about Medicinal Herb Plants Online since 1997

 Internal Use

 Chamomile flowers are used in alternative medicine as an anodyne, anti-inflammatory, antispasmodic, nervine, stomachic, tonic, vasodilatory.
 The anti-inflammatory properties make it good for rheumatism, arthritis, and other painful swellings.
-Additional uses in herbal medicine include an antispasmodic for intestinal and menstrual cramps, relieving gas pains, and a very mild but efficient laxative.
+Additional uses in herbalism include an antispasmodic for intestinal and menstrual cramps, relieving gas pains, and a very mild but efficient laxative.
 Milder tea in large doses is given throughout the day for fevers, sore throats, the aches and pains due to colds, flu, and allergies.
-External Use

 An infusion of Chamomile flowers is used as a hair shampoo, especially for fair hair.
 The flowers are sometimes added to cosmetics as an anti-allergenic agent or made into a salve for use on hemorrhoids and wounds.
 The dried herb is made into potpourri and herb pillows, and is burned for aromatherapy.
 Applied externally as a wash or compress for skin inflammations, sunburn, burns, and added to bath for relaxing tired, achy muscles and feet, and softening the skin.